 If you are taking a bus into Maine, there is only one choice - Concord Coach Lines (1-800-639-3317) (Concord operates Greyhound's bus service in Maine)

-If you are flying on a commercial airline, we recommend arriving at Manchester, NH's International Airport (3 1/2 hour drive from Midcoast Maine)).
-Flights into Manchester on Southwest Airlines are often the cheapest.
-Portland’s International Jetport, a 90-minute drive from Midcoast Maine, is another get alternative..
+If you are flying on a commercial airline, we recommend arriving at the Portland Jetport (PWM) (2 hour drive from Midcoast Maine)).
+Flights into Portland on Southwest Airlines or JetBlue are often the cheapest.
+United has direct flights from Chicago if you are coming from the west.
 Your other choices are Boston’s Logan Airport (4-hour drive), Bangor’s International Airport (60-minute drive), Augusta, and Rockland – Knox County Airport.
 Some people like to fly to Boston, then book a flight with Cape Air to get to Rockland.
+Cape Air is partnered with JetBlue, so if you fly JetBlue into Boston, Cape Air is in the same terminal and they will automatically transfer your luggage.
 This is a great choice for those flying in extra guests during their vacation.

 Flying into Rockland: